LeKovr/lekovr.github.io/cv/en/README.md

 > _Aristotle_
 </div>
-Programmer with an experience of over 20 years. backend programming mostly, but I have experience in administration and in the front.
-Not limited to coding and trying to do everything possible for the success of the project as a whole.
+Programmer with an experience of over 20 years.
+Backend programming mostly, but I have experience in linux administration and front-end development.
+I am not limited to coding and trying to do everything possible for the success of the project as a whole.

-# Experience
+## Experience

-## Remote contract worker
+### Remote contract worker

 **May 2015 — present time**